tensorleap/leap-cli/pkg/tensorleapapi/docs/Dataset.md

 ### NewDataset

-`func NewDataset(id string, name NullableString, organization string, access DatasetAccess, createdAt string, ) *Dataset`
+`func NewDataset(cid string, name NullableString, teamId string, access DatasetAccess, createdAt string, ) *Dataset`

 NewDataset instantiates a new Dataset object
 This constructor will assign default values to properties that have it defined,